 Benefit Description You Pay

-Educational classes and programs (cont.)
+Educational classes and programs (cont.) ·

-Note: Nutritional counseling and diabetes care PPO: 15% of the Plan allowance (No deductible)
+Note: We cover the services of a dietician, nutritionist and diabetic educators who bill independently for nutritional counseling.
+In-network: 15% of the Plan allowance (No deductible) Out-of-network: 25% of the Plan allowance and any differnce

-education or training have a separate Plan benefit.
-Non-PPO: 25% of the Plan allowance and any differnce between our allowance and the billed amount (No deductible)
+Note: Nutritional counseling and diabetes care education or training have a separate Plan benefit. between our allowance and the billed amount (No deductible)

-Weight management program PPO: Nothing up to \$1,000 per program per person each calendar
+Weight management program In-network: Nothing up to \$1,000 per program per person per

-Coverage is limited to: year, and then all charges (No deductible)
+Coverage is limited to: calendar year, and then all charges (No deductible)

-• A non-surgical outpatient treatment program when diagnosed by a physian if the patient has a Body Mass Index (BMI) over 30.
-Benefits will be payable for the following medically necessary services: Non-PPO: Nothing up to \$1,000 per program per person each calendar year, and then all charges (No deductible)
+A non-surgical outpatient treatment program when diagnosed by a physician if the patient has a Body Mass Index (BMI) of 30 or higher.
+Benefits will be payable for the following medically necessary services: Out-of-network: Nothing up to \$1,000 per program per person per calendar year, and then all charges (No deductible)

 - Initial evaluation by your physician

 - Follow-up visits to your physician

 - Individual or group behavioral counseling

 - Initial and follow-up lab tests

 - Maintenance counseling and follow-up visits for maintenance

 Note: The cost for prescription drugs for weight loss and/or maintenance are covered as shown under Section 5(f), Prescription drug benefits.
 The cost of prescription drugs is not applied to the maximum annual weight management program limit.

 Not covered: All charges

 Body composition analysis

-• Nutritional supplements or food
+Nutritional supplements or food

-• Non-prescription drugs or supplies
+Non-prescription drugs or supplies

-• Exercise or weight loss programs and exercise equipment
+Exercise or weight loss programs and exercise equipment

 • Services that are not medically necessary